divbloxjs/dx-db-sync/README.md

 # dx-db-sync

 A tool that synchronises a given database with a provided Divblox data model.
-Used by divbloxjs to ensure that the underlying database corresponds to the given data model.
+Used by Divblox to ensure that the underlying database corresponds to the given data model.

 ## Installation